Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: The extra-gradient method of multipliers (EGMM)

 where $d_\bx = \sum_{i}d_x^i$, $d_\by = \sum_{j}d_y^j$, $I_d$ is a $d\times d$ identity matrix, and $\sigma_\bx,\sigma_\by,\sigma_\lambda,\sigma_\mu>0$ are some positive constants.
-We can simply write the {EGMM} algorithm as
+We can simply write the EGMM algorithm as

-Without the augmented Lagrangian terms that couples the multiple blocks of $\bx$ and $\by$ together, i.e. $\|\sum_i A_ix_i-a\|^2$ and $\|\sum_j B_jy_j-b\|^2$, the above subproblem is actually a group of separable small subproblems, as is described in Algorithm \ref{alg:main} in details.
+Without the augmented Lagrangian terms that couple the multiple blocks of $\bx$ and $\by$ together, i.e. $\|\sum_i A_ix_i-a\|^2$ and $\|\sum_j B_jy_j-b\|^2$, the above subproblem is a group of separable small subproblems.
+Assuming the solvability of these subproblems, we describe the EGMM method as Algorithm \ref{alg:main}.